Sanglorian/orcus/Orcus Player Options - current.md

 **Prerequisite:** You have a familiar

 **Benefit:** When you call your familiar, it appears in an unoccupied space within 12 squares of you.

+### Focused Caster

+**Prerequisite:** Level 2

+**Benefit:** Choose one type of focus, like “wands” or “orbs”.
+You gain a +1 feat bonus on all attack rolls you make using the selected focus, provided you are proficient with them.
+At level 11, this bonus increases to +2.
+At level 21, this bonus increases to +3.

+**Special:** You can gain this feat multiple times.
+Its effects do not stack.
+Each time you take the feat, it applies to a new type of focus.

 ### From the Deck